-As a result of amendments to the Rehabilitation of Offenders Act in 2013 and 2020, cautions and convictions that meet specified criteria should not be disclosed by applicants and must not be taken into account by potential employers.
-We encourage all applicants to use the Practical guidance provided by Nacro and to seek legal or impartial advice before completing their self-disclosure.
-We will not take into account any criminal history that would be protected or filtered, even if it is subsequently disclosed on the DBS certificate.
+As a result of amendments to the Rehabilitation of Offenders Act in 2013 and 2020, cautions and convictions that meet specified criteria should not be disclosed by applicants and must not be considered by potential employers.
+We encourage all applicants to use the Practical guidance provided by Unlock and to seek legal or impartial advice before completing their self-disclosure.
+We will not consider any criminal history that would be protected or filtered, even if it is subsequently disclosed on the DBS certificate.

 We will, once we have selected the person to whom we wish to offer employment, make a joint application to the Disclosure and Barring Service (DBS) for an enhanced certificate (with the relevant DBS barred list(s) check where the post is in regulated activity).
 Where the individual is a member of the DBS update service in the relevant workforce and at the required level, we will, with the individual's permission, carry out a status check on any current certificate.
+In order to check the DBS Update service we will require sight of the original DBS Certificate.